Saggarwal9/Illumio_TakeHome/README.md

 1) Platform team.
 2) Policy team.

-Thank you for reading through this,
+Thank you for taking the time to read through this,

 Shubham Aggarwal